ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

 Let's check the profile report of the above benchmark.

-NOTE: try to run `opcontrol` at least once while running Rubinius if JIT-ted Ruby code doesn't show in the profile report.
+NOTE: try to run `opcontrol` and `opjitconv` at least once while running Rubinius if JIT-ted Ruby code doesn't show in the profile report.
 There is some issue...

     $ sudo opcontrol --dump && sudo opjitconv /var/lib/oprofile/ 0 0
     $ opreport --merge all --threshold 1 image:./bin/rbx --symbols --debug-info \